9 Candy-Free Easter Activities For Families

 Easter is all about new life.

 So why not celebrate the holiday by planting a few flowers every year!
-I’ve been meaning to get the kids involved with planting and gardening, so this is a tradition we will be trying.
-It gets you outside during the holiday too!
+It gets you outside enjoying the fresh air too.

-This is an Easter activity that is a staple of many, and a great way to get family together every year.
+This is one of the Easter activities for families that is a staple for many.
+And it’s a great way to get family together every year.

-These bunny pancakes from This Little Pig Stayed Home are perfect for a healthy and easy breakfast whether with extended family or not!
-We use our favorite whole wheat banana pancake recipe found HERE and swap out the chocolate chips for blueberries!
+These bunny pancakes from This Little Pig Stayed Home are perfect for a healthy and easy breakfast!
+I use my favorite whole wheat banana pancake recipe HERE and swap out the chocolate chips for blueberries!

 If the kids need something to do Easter morning after the hunts, this is perfect.
 It gets the competitive spirit going!

 Find a hill and a few eggs you don’t mind parting with.
-Then, have family members stand at the top of the hill and have an egg rolling race!
-First egg down the hill wins!
+Then, have family members stand at the top of the hill and have an egg-rolling race!
+The first egg down the hill wins!

 If breakfast is too much work early in the morning, a simple Easter picnic could do the trick!
-Take some simple fare, even just snacks or a pb&j, and go to the park.
-Or sit outside on a blanket in your own backyard!
+Take simple fare, even just snacks or a PB&J. Then, go to the park.
+Or sit outside on a blanket in your backyard!

-Enjoy the fresh air, sunlight, and use these fun would you rather Easter questions if you need extra entertainment.
+Enjoy the fresh air and sunlight.
+And use these funny would you rather Easter questions for extra entertainment.

-Related Post: An Epic Spring Bucket List for Kids (and one for mom too!)
+Related Post: Epic Spring Bucket List for Kids

-Sunrise is around 6:45 here this time of year.
 If you like getting up early, or are already up due to little kids, sit outside on the deck to watch the sunrise together.
 Bring blankets, wrap yourselves up, and cuddle.
-You could always prep some simple breakfast food the night before too.
+You can prep simple breakfast food the night before too.

 What a sweet and reflective way to start the Easter holiday!